Basic-Japanese-Learning/CITS3403Project/README.md

 # CITS3403Project
-A flask application for cits3403 Project.
+This flask application meets the needs of cits3403 Project.
+This website is built for learning some very basic Japanese.
 We build an online formative assessment for basic Japanese.

 ## Getting Started